Jaroslav Beck

-Jaroslav Beck (born 29 May 1988 in Strakonice) is a Czech composer and entrepreneur, most known as a co-creator of the successful VR game Beat Saber.
+Jaroslav Beck (born 29 May 1988) is a Czech composer and entrepreneur, most known as a co-creator of the successful VR game Beat Saber.
 Previously, Beck produced music for Blizzard Entertainment's Overwatch short movies, an award-winning introduction trailer StarCraft: Legacy of the Void, and various trailers for Battlefield by EA Games.

 In 2016, Beck founded his own company, Epic Music Productions, which was focused on creating soundtrack compositions for both the gaming and film industries.
 In 2018, Beck founded Beat Games with Ján Ilavský and Vladimír Hrinčár, the company behind VR game Beat Saber which is the first virtual reality game to sell one million copies.

 Life and career

 Early life

 Jaroslav was born in Strakonice in the South Bohemian Region of the Czech Republic.
 He was first introduced to music at the age of six when he started to learn how to play the flute.
 He soon realized that he didn't enjoy reproducing what someone else already composed, as it gave him no freedom and he started to create his own sounds.

 At the age of 14, he started flying gliders.
 A year later, he successfully completed the training and obtained a pilot license.
 This turned out to be an important step towards music, since it gave him the confidence he needed, and it later helped him to make the decision to leave his comfort zone and pursue music full-time.
 In 2003, he started to study secondary technical school in Strakonice and began to work as DJ at the same time.
 To follow the family tradition, he entered University of West Bohemia in 2007 and studied at the Faculty of Mechanical Engineering until he quit in 2012.